Arcade fame turns to infamy as Billy Mitchell’s record-setting Donkey Kong score is invalidated

 The issue is simply that despite having provided tapes of games setting records — including being the first to break a million in Donkey Kong — no one has seen him play like that in person.

-That may sound like a red flag, but in the speedrunning and record setting community a great deal of practice happens alone, in an empty arcade, or otherwise with no credible witnesses (though Twitch has changed that).
+That may sound like a red flag, but in the speedrunning and record-setting community, a great deal of practice happens alone, in an empty arcade, or otherwise with no credible witnesses (though Twitch has changed that).
 You could set a world record while in the zone after getting home from work, but it doesn’t count unless it’s reviewed and accredited by a neutral party.
-Twin Galaxies is the largest organization performing that duty and they take it very seriously indeed.
+Twin Galaxies is the largest organization performing that duty, and they take it very seriously indeed.

 You may remember that at the end of The King of Kong, Mitchell reestablishes his supremacy over plucky local kid Steve Wiebe with a “direct capture” tape of a run scoring 1,047,200 points.
 There are no witnesses to this game.
 Shortly after this, he also recorded a 1,050,200 score, also not witnessed.
 And just a week before being inducted into the International Video Game Hall of Fame in Iowa, he set records in both Donkey Kong (1,062,800) and Donkey Kong 2.